bjango/Bjango-Templates/Help/Help.md

 ### Platform versions

 The Bjango App Icon templates comply with iOS 9, watchOS 2, Android 6, and Windows 10 UWP.
-Update dates can be found in the [version History](https://github.com/bjango/Bjango-Templates/blob/master/Help/Version%20History.md).
+Update dates can be found in the [version History](https://github.com/bjango/Bjango-Templates/blob/master/Help/Version%20history.md).
+If you’d like to read the official documentation, links can be found on the [Platform icon sizes](https://github.com/bjango/Bjango-Templates/blob/master/Help/Icon%20Sizes.md) page.

 -----